 Dogs, with their unique ability to communicate through actions rather than words, offer us a glimpse into their world.
 Their panting, while simple on the surface, is a multifaceted behavior that serves as a window into their physical and emotional state.
 By paying attention to this and other behaviors, we can ensure our furry companions lead happy, healthy lives.

-Ask HotBot: How long to cook hot dogs?
+Ask HotBot: How to stop reverse sneezing in dogs?

-Ask HotBot: How long do dogs sleep?
+Ask HotBot: Why do dogs scratch the carpet?